ECSaputra/afconverge/README.md

 ### Step 1: Quantifying TF binding with motif convolution

-As a first step, AFconverge performs one-dimensional convolution with TF motifs as convolutional filters to quantify the binding affinity of each TF on each sequence, estimated as sequence similarity to consensus motifs. **This step only has to be run ONCE for each new set of FASTA files, regardless of the phenotype being studied.**
+As a first step, AFconverge performs one-dimensional convolution with TF motifs as convolutional filters to quantify the binding affinity of each TF on each sequence, estimated as sequence similarity to consensus motifs. **This step only has to be run ONCE for each new set of FASTA files.
+The motif convolution outputs from this run can then be used for any downstream analysis with any phenotype.**

 The function `score_orthologs.py` performs this motif convolution step on the GPU.
 The following are the required input arguments and their assigned flags: